discretize/discretize-guides/fractals/silent-surf/index.md

 ### 33% - 0%
 ### Mechanics Overview
-Click the tabs below to see an overview of each major mechanic for this phase and how to mitigate them.
+Click the tabs below to see an overview of each new major mechanic for this phase and how to mitigate them.
 <Card title="Frightening Speed, but it's also Dread Visage">
 <Grid>
 <GridItem sm="6">
-Mitigation  (What is the mechanic and how to manage it)
+This attack is a combination of Frightening Speed and Dread Visage.
+It is handled in exactly the same way as earlier in the fight.
+Every player needs to spread out, except this time once the boss starts attacking, face their character model towards the islands to avoid being struck by <Condition name="Fear"/>.
+Being struck is especially dangerous due to the chance of running into a neighbouring players AoE and being killed by Kanaxai, as well as falling off the platform to your death.

+If you are hit, once again using a stun break or having <Boon name="Stability"/> or <Boon name="Resistance"/> will save you providing you can face away from the boss quickly and don't run into another players AoE as the boss attacks them.
 </GridItem>
 <GridItem sm="6">
 <GifPlayer sourceId="silent-surf-33percent-numbers" />